RAFIQ-ABDUL/Sunmark-AI-Chatbot/README.md

 npm run dev
 ```
 ### Assumptions & Limitations
-1. **Cold Starts:** On the Render Free Tier, the backend may take 50+ seconds to "wake up" after a period of inactivity.

-2. **Voice Compatibility:** The voice-to-text feature requires a modern browser with Web Speech API support (Chrome/Edge recommended).
+1. **Voice Compatibility:** The voice-to-text feature requires a modern browser with Web Speech API support (Chrome/Edge recommended).

-3. **Data Refresh:** The current RAG context is based on a snapshot of the school's website as of March 2026.
+2. **Data Refresh:** The current RAG context is based on a snapshot of the school's website as of March 2026.